sorna-matthew/espn_cfb_api/README.md

 def getMatchups(weekNumber = None)
 ```

-Returns a list of Game( ) of a given week featuring conference members.
+Returns a list of Game objects of a given week featuring conference members.
 Any duplicates should be skipped so only unique Games are returned.

 ```python
 c = Conference(conferenceId = 8)